The Quick Answer (For My Skimming Friends)

 My Look: The Ralph Lauren Pinstripe Suit (Years Old, Still Working)

 I wore a black pinstripe Ralph Lauren suit I’ve owned for years.
 Years.
 The jacket is fitted but not tight, the trousers hit just at the ankle, and the pinstripe is fine enough to read as polished rather than costume-y.
 Under the blazer, I layered a blush pink silk camisole with a delicate lace trim — because a power suit doesn’t have to mean buttoned-up severity.
-A pearl drop pendant, simple pearl studs, and pointed-toe black bow flats finished it off.
+A pearl drop pendant, simple pearl studs, and pointed-toe black bow pumps finished it off.

 Here’s what I want you to take from this: the best pieces in your closet are the ones you can still wear ten years later.
 I bought this suit a long time ago, paid a fair price for it, and it has earned its keep tenfold.
 That is the entire philosophy of style at a certain age in one outfit.